| Teachings Beyond the Basic Gospel |

-Hebrews 6:1-3 indicates that Christians should not only learn the Gospel or God’s requirement for salvation (which may be signified by the Greek word for preaching, kerygma) but also go on to learning teachings that will lead to moral maturity (which may be distinguished by use of the Greek word for teaching, didache), and “God permitting”, this study will discuss didachaic doctrines that will build on the kerygmatic foundation–being careful how we build (1Cor.
+Hebrews 6:1-3 indicates that Christians should not only learn the Gospel or God’s requirement for salvation (which may be signified by the Greek word for preaching, kerygma) but also go on to learning teachings that will lead to moral maturity (which may be distinguished by use of the Greek word for teaching, didache), and “God permitting”, this study will discuss didachaic doctrines that will build on the kerygmatic foundation (the subject of Lesson 2)–being careful how we build (1Cor.
 3:10-11)–and lead believers to become blameless in practice as well as because of forgiveness in Christ (Eph.
 1:4-7).

 As the didache is studied with the aim of achieving moral maturity, one should not think that it will be perfectly attained during this earthly sojourn, because Paul said (in Phil.
 3:12-14), “Not that I have already… been made perfect, but I press on… toward the goal… for which God has called me heavenward in Christ Jesus”.
 Paul went on to condemn those who “live as enemies of the cross of Christ… whose destiny is destruction” (Phil.
 18b-19a).
 Thus, he connected saving faith (Eph.
 2:8-9) with sanctifying good works (Eph.
 2:10), which is the likely meaning of Rom.
 1:17: “In the gospel a righteousness from God is revealed… that is by faith from first to last” (cf. Hab.
 2:4).